 - KXAT3 Antenna Tuner (ATU): Set ATU MD to AUTO.
 Exit the menu and turn the KX3 off, then back on.
 See pg.
 6 for recommended antennas and pg.
 14 for ATU controls. - KXFL3 Roofing Filter Module: Set RX XFIL to NOR.
 Exit the menu and turn the KX3 off for 5 seconds, then back on.
 You must then perform the Receive Sideband calibration procedure (pg.
 32). - KXPD3 Keyer Paddle: Set CW KEY2 to LeFT paddle = DOT (normal) or = DASH (reverse).
 If you set it to HAND, either paddle can be used as a hand key.
 Note that the KEY jack on the left side panel is configured using the CW KEY1 menu entry.
-The keying device plugged into KEY is completely independent of the KXPD3. - KXBC3 Internal NiMH Battery Charger: Set BAT CHG to CHG OFF.
+The device plugged into KEY is independent of the KXPD3. - KXBC3 Internal NiMH Battery Charger: Set BAT CHG to CHG OFF.
 Exit the menu and turn the KX3 off for 5 seconds, then back on.
 See Internal Batteries (pg.
-23) for battery recommendations and charging instructions. - KX3-2M 2-Meter Module: See KX3-2M instruction manual and XVn ADR menu entry. - KXPA100 External 100-W amplifier: See PA MODE menu entry and KXPA100 manual.
+23) for battery recommendations and charging instructions. - KX3-2M/4M Module: See 2M/4M and XVn menu entries and associated manual. - KXPA100 External 100-W amplifier: See PA MODE menu entry and KXPA100 manual. - PX3 Panadapter: Set RX I/Q to ON.
+Also see PX3 manual.